This post aims to help you plan your walk across the Brooklyn Bridge.

 You now have a clear view of Lower Manhattan's Financial District.
 The red arrow is pointing to the Trump Building at 40 Wall Street.

-The height of the great skyscraper race featured this 927 ft (283 m) skyscraper in competition with the Chrysler Building for the title of world’s tallest building.
+The height of the great skyscraper race featured this 927 ft (283 m) skyscraper in competition with the Chrysler Building for the title of the world’s tallest building.

-You can get a good look at this building, the one with the green top, on the right as you make your way toward the Manhattan Tower.
+You can get a good look at this building, the one with the green top, on the right as you make your way toward the Manhattan tower.

 The Chrysler Building can be seen as you move past the Manhattan Tower.